medhya-verma-28/finan_ai_financial_advisor_specmatic_integrated/README.md

 --------------------------------------------------------------------

-## Automating Contract Testing with GitHub Actions
+## Automating Contract Testing and Schema Resiliency Testing with GitHub Actions

 Contract validation should not depend solely on manual execution.